Martin Kampmann

-Martin Kampmann Frederiksen (born April 17, 1982) is a retired Danish professional mixed martial artist who competed in the Ultimate Fighting Championship.
+Martin Kampmann (born April 17, 1982) is a Danish former professional mixed martial artist who competed in the Ultimate Fighting Championship, where he achieved success as a top 5 contender.
+Kampmann is often considered one of the best Mixed martial artists to never fight for a UFC championship title.
+In October of 2012, he was ranked the number 1 welterweight in the world.
 He is a former Cage Warriors World Middleweight Champion.